pc852/ANLP-project-/README.md

 The classification folder contains notebooks that are used to build a classifier which was trained to distinguish rap from non-rap lyrics through the differences in words.
 The classifier is used to filter the best results in the generation.

-The evaluation folder contains notebooks for the assessment of a human evaluation study and evaluation of the different methods through cosine similarity.
+The evaluation folder contains notebooks for the preparation and evaluation of the human study and code to get the cosine similarity  for different test conditions.

 # Download the full project with resources
 https://drive.google.com/drive/folders/1u70ncwXqr5EfsPcwD8DFNA1EFgeTvXz3?usp=sharing